nemorisgames/TheIsland_Unity3D/Assets/TerrainComposer2/ReadMe.txt

 on the empty area (the area around the height/splat/color... buttons).
 And a popup menu will appear and select 'Help -> Documentation'.

-The example Scenes are animated terrains to show the seeding possibilities and the GPU speed.
+There's an example Scene included in the Examples/Scene folder.
+The animated folder contains animated terrain examples to show the seeding possibilities and the GPU speed.
 If you get a low framerate heightmap resolution should be set to 256.
 The animating can be stopped by disabling the animating scripts on the layers (green nodes) in the 'Height' output.
-There also 'Steady' examples that can be loaded with TC Menu -> File -> Open.
+There are also project examples that can be loaded with TC Menu -> File -> Open.

 There's a high resolution stamp link on the documentation page.
-I don't include this in the main package because I want to keep the package size small, so it's easy to update on the Asset Store and fast to import.
+I didn't include this in the main package because I want to keep the package size small, so it's easy to update on the Asset Store and fast to import.

 Please read at least how the TC2 GUI works so you will be able to drag&drop, duplicate